ja0nz/bachelorarbeit/paper.md

 3. Payment details
 4. Review and place order

-Translated into a raw custom element HTML structure, the top-level microservice might look like:
+Translated into a raw custom element HTML structure, the top-level microservice might look like the following snippet:

 ```html
 <shop-checkout>